quantummind/caltech_covid_19_modeling/data/international/README.md

 # International data

-Data should be standardized with ISO codes.
+Data should be standardized with ISO codes. **If you add data, update both this README and the README in that directory!**

 ## `covid`